 Castillo, D. (2021, 8 december).
 What is the role of customer relationship management (CRM) in e-Commerce?
 Sana Commerce.
 Geraadpleegd op 16 januari 2022, van https://www.sana-commerce.com/blog/what-is-the-role-of-customer-relationship-management-in-e-Commerce/

 Ecommerce News Nederland.
 (2020, 7 december).
 CRM voor de ecommerce.
 Ecommerce News.
 Geraadpleegd op 15 januari 2022, van https://www.ecommercenews.nl/crm/

 Santora, J. (2020, 7 november).
 5 Cart Abandonment Stats to Help You Win “Lost” Sales Now.
 OptinMonster.
 Geraadpleegd op 15 januari 2022, van https://optinmonster.com/cart-abandonment-statistics/

 E-Business Website Essentials

-Successful E-commerce websites allow their website to adapt to their customers’ wishes and needs (partly)automatically.
-This enables customers to find more quickly what they were looking for and make the purchase, thus resulting in higher conversion rates.
-The ability to cater to a customers’ needs quickly is an important factor for an E-commerce website that is aiming to succeed.
+- Personalization – Successful e-commerce websites allow their website to adapt to their customer’s wishes and needs (partly)automatically.
+This enables customers to find more quickly what they are looking for and make the purchase, thus resulting in higher conversion rates.
+The ability to cater to a customer’s needs by offering tailored aftermarket support and cost-effective options is essential for an E-commerce website to succeed.

 An automated website that collects data from anyone who is active opens doors of opportunity when it comes to client retention and catering accuracy.
-Correct data acquisition through a company’s website will allow a business to acquire and maintain more accurate knowledge of their current customer base.
-In turn, the business can advertise and cater more precisely to the current and future customer.
+Correct data acquisition and easy global portal access through a company’s website will allow business access to a more accurate knowledge of its current customer base.
+This will help them know how to tailor aftermarket support services.
+In turn, the business can advertise the shipment of goods and cater more precisely to current and future customers.

 The need to improve